 Market Research Analyst

 Excellent market research can be as compelling as a front-page story.
-Market research analysts connect the dots for companies to help them sell their products and services.
+Market research analysts connect the dots for companies to help them sell their products and services by collecting data through surveys, interviews, and other methods to identify trends and consumer preferences.
 It’s less about raw data analytics and more about fitting all the pieces of information together to determine whether the market is headed next.

 If journalists have a nose for news and are interested in particular industries, they can develop successful careers as market research analysts.
 You can dig deeper than you would on any feature story, and your insights may have more impact than an outsider’s.